-While medical CT scanners typically rotate the X-ray source and detector around the patient, most industrial CT systems rotate the object being inspected.
-The predominant method in industrial CT is Cone-Beam CT (CBCT), which allows for the acquisition of a complete 3D volumetric dataset with a single 360-degree rotation.
+While medical CT scanners typically rotate the source and detector around a stationary patient, most industrial CT systems rotate the sample itself.
+These systems generally utilize Cone-Beam CT (CBCT) technology, enabling the acquisition of a complete 3D volumetric dataset through a single rotation of the stage.

 FAQs